-You should check an employee’s driving licence at least once a year.
-Best practice is to file a signed copy when an employee starts working for your organisation, then update the file every time you check their licence.
+Using FleetCheck Driver walkaround check app can help improve your fleet’s safety procedures, by ensuring the vehicle is fit for the road, but you should check an employee’s driving licence at least once a year and we advise you to file a signed copy when an employee starts working for your organisation, then update this file every time you check their licence.

 You can check someone’s driving licence information via the government website.

-You’ll need the last 8 characters of their driving licence number and a check code from them.
-Obviously, this is only suitable for one-off checks, you can’t use this method when keeping track of a large fleet.
+You’ll need the last eight characters of their driving licence number and a check code from them.
+This is only suitable for one-off checks as you can’t use this method when keeping track of a large fleet.